ukeys-anz/salesforce/README.md

 ## Issues

-- Creating or opening scratch orgs will take long
+- Creating or opening scratch orgs will take a long time
   - Successfully created org with ID: 00D5P0000008d78UAA and name: test-gi7dcuukd39u@example.com.
 However, the My Domain URL <https://saas-momentum-9000.cs152.my.salesforce.com/> has not finished propagating.
 Some commands may not work as expected until the My Domain DNS propagation is complete.
   - Waiting to resolve the Lightning Experience-enabled custom domain......